dy/piezo/docs/issues.md

     * for exports we create clauses = that depends on the way fn is called.
     * so that's just generalized way to "batch" functions against values in memory.

-## [x] ?
+## [ ] ?
 Should we provide param types or not?
-Yes - having prefixed params is very handy (see arguments)
+  * kParam type clause can save 1024 memory reads per block.

   1. hide implementation detail of kRate/aRate and generate both clauses depending on input type.
     - see zzfx: myriad of params generate O^2 clauses.
 A mess.
+      → we need some indicator of param type
   2. generate params via typescript system
     - colon is too ambiguous
     + very common: rtype, hegel, flow use same notation
     - needs separate type parsing/tracking subsystem, whereas name immediately reflects type
     + allows multitype definition as `frequency:aParam|kParam`
       + this solves redirection problem
-  3. ★ use csound-like prefixing for identifying params: ifrequency, ainput, gi
+  3. ✱ use csound-like prefixing for identifying params: ifrequency, ainput, gi
     + melds in global params organically `gTime, gSampleRate` (which is glsl-familiar)
     + name reflects type constantly
     + shortness